 The temple, constructed with beautiful white marble, stands stunning during nights with the lights.

-Maharaja Sawai Jai Singh॥ built the City palace, located in the heart of Jaipur city.
-The palace is beautiful, constructed with red and pink sandstone.
+Maharaja Sawai Jai Singh॥ built the City Palace, located in the heart of Jaipur city.
+The palace is beautiful, constructed of red and pink sandstone.

-From Jaipur we started towards Bikaner which is 255 kms. (approx 5-7 hrs travel), On our way we stopped in Pushkar, which is 145 kms from Jaipur.
+From Jaipur, we started towards Bikaner which is 255 km. (approx 5-7 hrs travel), On our way, we stopped in Pushkar, which is 145 km from Jaipur.
 There we went to Brahma temple.

 Travel continued and on our way, we saw a flock of camel and horse.